happy77005/free-rtos/README.md

 ## Usage
 1. Connect the ESP32 to the computer via USB.
-2. Open `main.ino` in Arduino IDE.
+2. Open `temperatureMonitor.ino` in Arduino IDE.
 3. Set Wi-Fi credentials and Firebase project details in the configuration section.
 4. Compile and upload the code to ESP32.
 5. Open Serial Monitor to view real-time logs and status.